Armandoh4/filmlabproductions/README.md

      1 - To quickly find out what projects Filmlab is working on

-     2 - To find out if filmlab is a legitimate business along with their track record with film making
+     2 - To find out if Filmlab is a legitimate business along with their track record with film making

      3 - To be able to navigate to the films section and watch the projects, possibly after seeing potential advertisements or anticipation on social media for a new film

-     4 - To find out information on the team behind filmlab, follow the careers of actors involved, where the company is based, and to contact the company directly
+     4 - To find out information on the team behind Filmlab, follow the careers of actors involved, where the company is based, and to contact the company directly

      5 - What the company is about and how they work together to produce films